-- Lawn shops
+- Landscape shops

 - Specialty equipment suppliers

 Tip: try looking when you see a new business opening.
 They will be getting their new supplies and inventory in, and it will be delivered in shipping crates and on pallets.

-2. Where To Find Reclaimed Wood and Lumber
+2. Where to Find Reclaimed Wood and Lumber

 If you are willing to walk up and ask the crew on the project, they will probably be happy to point out their scrap pile and let you dig through it to take what you want.

 Believe it or not, discarded mattress box springs are also a great place to find quality wood to repurpose.
 The wood has most often been protected and is in great shape.

-But, large businesses tend to have processes in place to get rid of their pallets, large cardboard and other recycled materials.
+But, large businesses tend to have processes in place to get rid of their pallets, large cardboard, and other recycled materials.
 It's likely they don't have free pallets for you to take.

 4. Don't Be Afraid to Ask

 Tip: Try going first thing in the morning or at the end of the day.
 This is often the best time to find these items, and it's also going to be a less busy time.
 The business is more likely to have time to talk to you and answer your questions.

-5. Work To Develop A Relationship with Sources
+5. Work to Develop a Relationship with Sources

-Once you find a business that has what you are looking for, try to develop a relationship with them.
-If they leave their free pallets outside for people to pick up, which many often do, you want to be able to find out when they get new shipments in.
+Once you find a business with what you are looking for, try to develop a relationship with them.
+If they leave their free wooden pallets outside for people to pick up, which many often do, you want to be able to find out when they get new shipments in.

 6. Look on Craigslist, Facebook and Other Community Pages